HIV and other communicable diseases

 HIV must get into a person’s body to infect him or her.
 Bodily fluids that have been proven to spread HIV are blood, semen, vaginal fluid, breast milk and other fluids containing blood.
 The most common way of spreading HIV infection is through unprotected sexual contact (vaginal, oral or anal).
 HIV can be transmitted any time there is an exchange of semen, vaginal fluid or blood during sexual activities.
 Practicing safer sex can help protect a person from HIV and other sexual transmitted diseases.

 The second most common way HIV is spread is through blood-to-blood contact.
-For example, HIV can be spread by sharing contaminated needles.
+For example, sharing contaminated needles can spread HIV.
 A pregnant woman can also pass the virus to her baby during pregnancy or birth.
 A baby can be infected in the uterus because the baby and woman share a common blood supply.
 In addition, babies can become infected with HIV during the birth process through exposure to the mother’s blood.
 A mother can also pass HIV to her baby through her breast milk.
 Because of this risk, the U.S. Public Health Service recommends that mothers with HIV not breastfeed their babies.
 The CDC states that “there is no known risk of HIV transmission to co-workers, clients or consumers from contact in industries such as foodservice establishments.”

 CDC guidelines regarding AIDS in the workplace state that “foodservice workers known to be infected with HIV need not be restricted from work unless they have other infections or illnesses, such as diarrhea or hepatitis A, for which any foodservice worker, regardless of HIV infection status, should be restricted.